Ignatius of Antioch: Recensions

 For some time, it was believed that the Long Recension was the only extant version of the Ignatian epistles, but around 1628 a Latin translation of the Middle Recension was discovered by Archbishop James Ussher, who published it in 1646.
 For around a quarter of a century after this, it was debated which recension represented the original text of the epistles.
 But John Pearson's strong defense of the authenticity of the Middle Recension in the late 17th century established a scholarly consensus that the Middle Recension is the original version of the text.
 The Long Recension is the product of a fourth-century Arian Christian, who interpolated the Middle Recension epistles in order posthumously to enlist Ignatius as an unwitting witness in theological disputes of that age.
 This individual also forged the six spurious epistles attributed to Ignatius (see below).

 The manuscripts representing the Short Recension of the Ignatian epistles were discovered and published by William Cureton in the mid-19th century.
 For a brief period, there was a scholarly debate on the question of whether the Short Recension was earlier and more original than the Middle Recension.
-But by the end of the 19th century, Theodor Zahn and J. B. Lightfoot had established a scholarly consensus that it is (contrary to the lectio brevior rule-of-thumb) far easier to arrive at the Short Recension text by summarizing the Middle Recension, than expanding the Short Recension to gain the Middle Recension text; thus, the Short Recension post-dates the Middle Recension, even though the former is, as of 2024, attested by older manuscripts.
+But by the end of the 19th century, Theodor Zahn and J. B. Lightfoot had established a scholarly consensus that it is easier to arrive at the Short Recension text by summarizing the Middle Recension, than expanding the Short Recension to gain the Middle Recension text; thus, the Short Recension post-dates the Middle Recension.
 This consensus has been questioned again in the early 21st century by such experts as Markus Vinzent, but so far not very successfully.
 Other recent studies have claimed that the Short Recension parallels the long Recension in intent but is opposite in method: instead of adding, it seems to selectively excise material relevant to post-3rd century questions of dogma within mainstream ("Orthodox"="Catholic", at that time) Christianity.
 While this results in a more theologically neutral text - also observed by Vinzent, but interpreted as indication of the Short Recension being older -, the Short Recension's missing passages often interrupt the flow of the stylistically elaborate arguments and exhortations which are characteristic for the Ignatian corpus (and even were imitated - with varying success - in the Long Recension and the now-rejected letters): the Short Recension appears not only as theologically less developed, but also as stylistically less "typically Ignatian".